PDF Download: GERMAN | ENGLISH

 a.
 BCA commissions the haulage company.

 b.
-Arranging a haulage company through BCA and invoicing by the haulage company to the buyer: In the case of damage in transit or similar the buyer can contact the haulage company as his contractual partner directly.
+Arranging a haulage company by BCA and invoicing by the haulage company to the vendor: In the case of damage in transit or similar the vendor can contact the haulage company as his contractual partner directly.
 In this case also the haulage conditions of the haulage company apply.

 c.
-The buyer commissions a haulage company himself
+The vendor himself commissions a haulage company

 • When collecting the vehicle/accessory yourself, the following must be shown: